onedata/onedata-documentation/docs/user-guide/interfaces/onedata-file-rest-client.md

 ### Remove

-Removes file or directory specified by `file_path` argument.
+Removes file or directory specified by `file_path` (or `file_id`) argument.
 In case of a directory, all its children are recursively removed - note that the operation will fail part-way if the client does not have permissions to remove some of the nested files/directories.

 ```python
 >>> client.remove('MyData', file_path='dir3/file3.txt')